 Suspend gasoline.

-If you really want to stimulate the economy, you want to do it now.
+If you really want to stimulate the economy, you want to do it now?

-Uh there are all kinds of things.
+There are all kinds of things.

-We're not primarily dependent on the Saudis.
+We're not primarily dependent on the Saudis, contrary to what everybody thinks.

 Beyond that, as I said brilliantly and eloquently in this monologue, we're a growth economy.

-And conservation is not going to lead to growth.
+We lead the world, and conservation is not going to lead to growth.

 Conservation's fine in and of itself.

-The very people demanding uh that we stop being dependent are the very people preventing us from getting our own sources out of the ground.
+The very people demanding that we stop being dependent are the very people preventing us from getting our own sources out of the ground.

-Uh Robert in uh Leeds, Maine.
+Robert in Leeds, Maine.

-Welcome, sir to Open Line Friday.
+Welcome, sir, to Open Line Friday.

 Hello.